sebGilR/shoe-store/README.md

 My main goal with this solution is to present not just something that works but also properly formatted and legible code, as well as a solution that could easily be extended to have more features.

-I decided to use React to build the interface as it allows me to focus on code readability and gives me a faster development experience, which allowed me to add a couple of non-required features that make the interface more useful.
+I decided to use React to build the interface as it allows me to focus on code readability and gives me a faster development experience, which gave me the chance to add a couple of non-required features that make the interface more useful.

 ### Demo